petabridge/akka-bootcamp/README.md

 **[Begin Unit 2](src/Unit-2)**.

 ### Unit 3
-In Unit 3, we will learn to make use actors for parallelism and scale-out using [Octokit](http://octokit.github.io/) and data from Github!.
+In Unit 3, we will learn how to use actors for parallelism and scale-out using [Octokit](http://octokit.github.io/) and data from Github!.

 In Unit 3 you will learn: